 Global Impact Ministries v.
 City of Greensboro

-ADF attorneys filed the lawsuit, Global Impact Ministries v.
-City of Greensboro, with the U.S. District Court for the Middle District of North Carolina.
-Scott Gaylord, one of more than 3,100 attorneys allied with ADF, is serving as local counsel in the case on behalf of Love Life, which is the name under which Global Impact Ministries operates.
+Scott Gaylord, one of more than 4,600 attorneys in the ADF Attorney Network, served as local counsel in the case on behalf of Love Life, which is the name under which Global Impact Ministries operates.

 Previous News Releases